AndryRafam/aegis/README.md

 <h2 align="left"> Build, install and run on Linux </h2>

-To build and install NeptuneCrypt on Linux, go to the directory NeptuneCrypt or NeptuneCrypt-main and type the following command in terminal (super user mode).
+To build and install NeptuneCrypt on Linux, go to the directory containing all the codes (for exemple: NeptuneCrypt-main if you downloaded from github repo) and type the following command in terminal (super user mode).
 The executable file will be installed at /usr/local/bin/ directory.

 ```bash
 $ sudo make install